SihaoCheng/WD_models/README.md

 model = WD_models.load_model('be', 'be', 'o', 'H',
                              HR_bands=('Su-Sg', 'G3'),)
 ```
-Note that shorter names of the same cooling models (see section "Available models included in this module" below for details) are used here.
+Note that shorter names of the same cooling models (see section "Available models included in this package" below for details) are used here.

 Loading two sets of models allows comparisons between cooling models.
 For example:
 ```python